 4. Check the anode rod

 The anode rod helps to protect the tank from corrosion.
 Over time, it will eventually wear out and need to be replaced.
 This is typically every 3-5 years, but it’s a good idea to check it yearly to see if it needs to be replaced sooner.
-If you’re unsure how to do this, you can refer to your owner’s manual or contact a professional who knows how to handle a heat pump or water heater in Rockville or elsewhere.
+If you’re unsure how to do this, refer to your owner’s manual or contact a professional who knows how to handle a heat pump or water heater in Rockville or elsewhere.

 5. Inspect the thermostat